 However, more important than these reasons is the word of the Lord Jesus on the matter.
 In Matthew 4:4 Jesus quotes from the Old Testament in Deuteronomy 8:3 which says, “Man shall not live by bread alone but by every word that proceedeth out of the mouth of God.”
 In this verse Jesus sanctions every word of Scripture as God’s Word.
 He says every word comes out of the mouth of God, not only from men’s minds.
 In Matthew 24:35 Jesus said, “Heaven and earth shall pass away, but my words shall not pass away.”
 He declared that his words would not pass away.
 We have his promise on it.
 We may believe Jesus or the textual critic whose basic assumption is that the New Testament is hopelessly corrupted.
 In Matthew 5:18 Jesus said that not “one jot or one tittle should pass from the law.”
 This is speaking of the Old Testament but is equally applicable to the New Testament because the Author of both is the Holy Spirit.
 In this verse, Jesus declares that it is easier for heaven and earth to be destroyed than it is for the smallest part of a letter of Scripture to be destroyed.
 The jot and tittle are small marks that go under a letter.
 Jesus said that not even these would be lost.
 His argument is that if the smallest part of Scripture (the jot and tittle) would be preserved, then certainly the larger parts (the words) would be preserved as well.

 In John 10:35 Jesus bases his argument on a single letter in a word.
 The whole argument is based on the difference between theos “God” and theoi “gods.”
 This is the difference between the last letter being an -s or an -i.
 The suffix -s indicates singular and the suffix -i indicates plural.
 The Lord based his argument on the single letter -i.
-This proves that Jesus was conscious of the fact that not only were the words of Scripture preserved without error, he was also conscious of the fact that the very letters and even the small jots under the letters were preserved without error.
+This proves that Jesus was conscious of the fact that not only were the words of Scripture preserved without error, but He was also conscious of the fact that the very letters and even the small jots under the letters were preserved without error.
 If Jesus bases an argument on a single letter in Scripture, and he says that not even a part of a letter will be destroyed, then He must know more about Scripture than we do.

 Should We Believe the Scholars or Jesus?